FrancoLiptak/Facultad_Informatica_UNLP/BBDD1/Trabajo Práctico 4 - MYSQL.md

 ~~~

 USE reparacion;
-SELECT dniCliente, nombreApellidoCliente FROM cliente WHERE EXISTS (Select * FROM cliente c INNER JOIN reparacion r ON (c.dniCliente = r.dniCliente) WHERE r.direccionReparacionCliente = c.domicilioCliente AND r.ciudadReparacionCliente = c.ciudadCliente);
+Select * FROM cliente c INNER JOIN reparacion r ON (c.dniCliente = r.dniCliente) WHERE r.direccionReparacionCliente = c.domicilioCliente AND r.ciudadReparacionCliente = c.ciudadCliente;

-# 20000 rows in set (0.02 sec)
+# 30286 rows in set (0.18 sec)

 USE reparacion_dn;
-SELECT dniCliente, nombreApellidoCliente FROM reparacion WHERE EXISTS (Select * FROM reparacion WHERE direccionReparacionCliente = domicilioCliente AND ciudadReparacionCliente = ciudadCliente);
+Select * FROM reparacion WHERE direccionReparacionCliente = domicilioCliente AND ciudadReparacionCliente = ciudadCliente;

-# 162252 rows in set (0.10 sec)
+# 130138 rows in set (0.69 sec)

 ~~~